-TEST ALL INPUTS?
+Describe the sheet sheet sector is not KEOO is second the subscript sheet set TEST ALL INPUTS?
 Prompts whether to check every operator input.
 If ESC is pressed, the system test ends.
 If ENTER is pressed, each operator input is prompted for in turn.
 In platform mode every platform switch and joystick is tested.
 In ground mode every ground switch is tested.
 NOTE: the jib switches are not tested if $JIB = NO$.
-NOTE: $left/right$ jib switches are not tested unless $JIB = SIDESWING$.
+NOTE: left/right jib switches are not tested unless JIB = SIDESWING.
 Prompts displayed during the operator input test include: CLOSE switchname The named switch should be closed.
-OPEN switchname The named switch should be opened. joystickname direction TO MAX The named joystick should be pushed to its full extent in the named direction. joystickname direction TO MIN The named joystick should be returned to neutral from the named direction.
-PUMP POT TO MAX The number of should be turned to maximum The pump pot should be turned to maximum.
-PUMP POT TO MIN The pump pot should be turned to minimum.
+OPEN switchname The named switch should be opened. joystickname direction TO MAX The named joystick should be pushed to its full extent in the named direction. joystickname direction TO MIN The named joystick should be returned to neutral from the named direction. Ρυμρ Ροτ τό ΜΑΧ The pump pot should be turned to maximum.
+The pump pot should be turned to minimum.
 MULTIPLE CLOSURE More than one operator input is closed; if only one has been operated, there could be a short between two inputs.
-TEOTO COMPLETE TESTS COMPLETE Indicates that the system test is complete.
+TESTS COMPLETE Indicates that the system test is complete.
 Any problems reported should have been noted and should now be rectified.
 Press ESC to return to the RUN SYSTEM TEST Analyzer menu.